Explore the purpose & history of documentary photography.

 In the first half of the nineteenth century, when the camera was still a new and cumbersome technology, photographers documented events like the Crimean War and the Civil War in the United States.
 They also joined exploratory expeditions to capture faraway places, basically inventing the genre of landscape photography.

 Toward the end of the century, some photographers focused their cameras on ordinary people.
 In New York, newspaperman Jacob Riis wrote about the plight of the poor.
-When he learned of flash photography, he used it to expose the dark, squalid living conditions of immigrants and children in the city.
+When he learnt of flash photography, he used it to expose the dark, squalid living conditions of immigrants and children in the city.
 These were later collected in a book of street photography called How the Other Half Lives.
-His photos helped bring about new child labor laws and better schools, proving social documentary photography could effect social change.
-A few decades later, sociologist Lewis Hine used his camera to expose the cruelty of child labor in the Appalachian Mountains.
+His photos helped bring about new child labour laws and better schools, proving social documentary photography could effect social change.
+A few decades later, sociologist Lewis Hine used his camera to expose the cruelty of child labour in the Appalachian Mountains.

 Twentieth-century documentarians expand the field.

 In the 1930s, American photographers Dorothea Lange and Walker Evans were employed by the Farm Security Administration to document the struggles of migrant workers and sharecroppers during the Great Depression.
 Lange’s photos, like the iconic Migrant Mother, helped raise awareness and spur the federal government to send aid.